benreichman/SearXNG-MCP-Server/README.md

 DEFAULT_MAX_WORDS = 5000                           # Max words per page
 REQUEST_TIMEOUT = 20                               # Request timeout (seconds)
 SERVER_PORT = 8765                                 # Server port
+USE_TOR = False                                    # Route scraping through Tor (requires Tor on 127.0.0.1:9050)
 ```

+### Tor Support

+To enable anonymous scraping through Tor:

+1. Install and start Tor service (must be running on `127.0.0.1:9050`)
+2. Set `USE_TOR = True` in the configuration
+3. Restart the server

+When enabled, all web scraping requests will be routed through the Tor network.

 ## Usage